-Form of Antibody: Rabbit polyclonal immunoglobulin in Dulbecco's phosphate buffered saline (without Mg2+ and care and dispose of properly.)
+Rabbit polyclonal immunoglobulin in Dulbecco's phosphate buffered saline (without Mg2+ and Ca2+), Form of Antibody:

-Ca2+), pH 7.3 (+/- 0.1), 50% glycerol with 1.0 mg/mL BSA (IgG, protease free) as a carrier.
+pH 7.3 (+/- 0.1), 50% glycerol with 1.0 mg/mL BSA (IgG, protease free) as a carrier.

 Preservative: 0.05% sodium azide (Caution: sodium azide is a poisonous and hazardous substance.
+Handle with care and dispose of properly.)

-Handle with negatively preadsorbed using a non-phosphopeptide corresponding to the site of phosphorylation to remove antibody that is reactive with non-phosphorylated MEK3.
-The final product is generated by affinity chromatography using a MEK3-derived peptide that is phosphorylated at serine 189 and threonine 193.
+Purification: Purified from rabbit serum by sequential epitope-specific chromatography.
+The antibody has been negatively preadsorbed using a non-phosphopeptide corresponding to the site of phosphorylation to remove antibody that is reactive with non-phosphorylated PKCα peptide.
+The final product is generated by affinity chromatography using a PKC\alpha-derived peptide that is phosphorylated at threonine 638.